-Nevertheless, as set forth in the policy section of this annual calendar, there are certain student infractions, unacceptable in our school environment, to which we do apply a zero tolerance philosophy.
+Nevertheless, as set forth in the policy section of this student handbook, there are certain student infractions, unacceptable in our school environment, to which we do apply a zero tolerance philosophy.
 In all cases, whether this behavior takes place on school property, while en route to or from school, or at school-sponsored activities or events, the police will be contacted as a matter of routine.
-Where appropriate, criminal charges will be filed in addition to any actions outlined in our discipline code.
+Where appropriate, criminal charges will be filed in addition to any actions outlined in our Code of Student Conduct.

 Violation of these policies handled under the Pennsylvania Crimes Code